-Ready to adopt a pet?
+Ready to Adopt a Pet?

 Selecting a Pet Dog

 The first thing you should do is read up on dogs and dog behavior.
 Regardless of which breed or breed mix you finally choose, all dogs have the same general behavior patterns and issues that you should be aware of before making your choice.
-Once you have a basic understanding of a dog and its needs, you can proceed to researching what breeds and mixes fit into your life the best.
+Once you have a basic understanding of a dog and its needs, you can proceed to research what breeds and mixes fit into your life the best.

 If you work long hours or have a hectic schedule